menu

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

-In the Talpa neighborhood, 46.7% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 29.3% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (15.9%), and 12.9% in government jobs, whether they are in local, state, or federal positions.
+In the Talpa neighborhood, 44.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 19.6% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (18.1%), and 17.7% in clerical, assistant, and tech support occupations.

 Languages